OSGeo/gdal/doc/source/drivers/vector/carto.rst

 Configuration options
 ---------------------

-The following configuration options are available :
+The following :doc:`configuration options <../../user/configoptions>` are
+available:

 -  :decl_configoption:`CARTO_API_URL`: defaults to https://[account_name].carto.com/api/v2/sql.
    Can be used to point to another server.